nibbula/yew/iof/README.md

-The `iof` directory is for packages relating to file, and stream input and output.
+The `iof` directory is for packages relating to file and stream input and output.